D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Quantities/Maxwell stress tensor.md

 \end{align}$$
 Quite conveniently then, if we combine the three $j$ components into a vector $\nabla\cdot \mathrm{T}$ we get precisely the first two lines of $(1)$.
 Armed with this knowledge, we can state the Lorentz force by area is
 $$\boxed{\mathbf{f}=\nabla\cdot \mathrm{T}-\varepsilon_{0} \mu_{0} \frac{ \partial \mathbf{S} }{ \partial t } }$$
-Integration over a volume and usage of the [[divergence theorem]] gives us the force itself:
+Integration over a volume and usage of the [[Divergence theorem]] gives us the force itself:
 $$\boxed{\mathbf{F}=\oint_{\mathcal{S}}\mathrm{T}\cdot d\mathbf{a}-\varepsilon_{0}\mu_{0}\frac{d}{dt} \int_{\mathcal{V}}\mathbf{S}\ d\tau}$$
 If we are in static conditions, the time derivative cancels and we are left with
 $$\mathbf{F}=\oint_{\mathcal{S}}\mathrm{T}\cdot d\mathbf{a}$$